Jinkun215/Gene_Demos/README.md

 # Project_Demo
-Gene Drumheller's Personal and Academic project and labs demonstrations
+Gene Drumheller's Project and Demonstrations.

 Please checkout !Demo.md for any video demonstration.